 12 of 12

 The weather gets colder and visitors may have to prepare themselves for snow storms and winter conditions in December.
-Travel season picks up as people get into holiday spirit and book time away.
+Travel season picks up as people get into the holiday spirit and book time away.

 Many places close down for the evening of December 24th and December 25th.
 Boxing Day in Canada on December 26th is the biggest shopping day of the year.
-The week between Christmas and New Year's is a particularly big travel week, with families heading south to warmer climates or visiting family / friends within Canada.
+The week between Christmas and New Year's is a particularly big travel week, with families heading south to warmer climates or visiting family and friends within Canada.